doosik71/ChatGPT-User-Prompt-Extension/README.md

 ## Overview

-- This project implements a JavaScript-based tool to manage customizable text summary prompts for ChatGPT.
+- This is a simple browser extension to manage and use custom text summary prompts for ChatGPT.
-- It allows users to store, update, and delete prompts in the browser's local storage and interactively paste those prompts into the ChatGPT input area.
+- The extension allows users to store, update, and delete prompts in the browser's local storage and interactively paste those prompts into the ChatGPT input area.

 ## Features